 Our grand tradition has kept curious kids informed for generations.
 These world famous updates are supplemented by an entire library of information about Santa, the North Pole and how it all works.

 Elf Ernest began this tradition back in 1991 when he was assigned by Santa Claus to answer a letter he received not from a kid but from an adult — a Dad who had just adopted a five year old little girl who did not believe in Santa Claus.

 The man had written to Santa to see if he could get some help in teaching the little girl about Santa.
 Ernest was assigned the task and he began by asking her to ask him all her Christmas questions.

 She was in kindergarten at school that year.
 Though some kids teased her she took her fax-machine Santa updates with her to school and shared them with her friends.
 Soon, lots of other kids wanted to receive them, too.

-In 1994 Elf Ernest discovered the Internet and he began to post his Santa Updates online.
+Soon Elf Ernest discovered the Internet and he began to post his Santa Updates online.

 As time went on Elf Ernest contacted the man who first wrote the letter to Santa Claus and asked him to help set up a Christmas website for all the Christmas information that didn’t come from the North Pole.

 And at the center of it all are the Santa Updates — still, after all these years.

 Oh, by the way, the little girl?
-She is now 30 years old and she still believes in Santa Claus.
+She is now 31 years old and she still believes in Santa Claus.